 Network Time Protocol (NTP) servers can optionally be configured to maintain the accuracy of the system date and time.
-The command below sets up synchronization with the two NTP servers at hostname pool.ntp.org and IPv4 address 198.51.100.5:
+Suppose that synchronization is to be setup with the two NTP servers at hostname pool.ntp.org and IPv4 address 203.0.113.5.